Best Things to Do in Pittsburgh, Pennsylvania

 Carnegie Museum of Art

-Don’t think one day is enough to see and enjoy everything about this world-class research center and museum?
-Luckily, the museum also runs summer camps for kids to dive into all things natural history!
-Maybe you’ve got yourself the next David Attenborough!
+Don’t think one day is enough to see and enjoy everything this world-class research center and museum offers?
+Luckily, the museum also runs summer camps for kids to dive into all things natural history.
+(Who knows: Maybe you’ve got yourself the next David Attenborough!)

 Schenley Park

 Want to get out in nature and experience a truly beautiful green space in the heart of the city?
-Get yourself to Schenley Park and relax surrounded by luscious greenery.
+Surround yourself with greenery and relax at the 456-acre Schenley Park

 Schenley Park

-Voted in 2011 as one of the US’s coolest city parks, Schenley Park offers you the chance to reconnect with nature without having to leave the Oakland neighborhood.
-With miles of winding, well-maintained trails, you can wander and daydream about the beauty that surrounds you.
+Voted in 2011 as one of the US’s coolest city parks, Schenley Park offers the chance to reconnect with nature without leaving the Oakland neighborhood.
+The park features miles of winding, well-maintained trails, perfect for a day of wandering and daydreaming among the city’s finest natural beauty.
+Be sure to carve out time to hike up to the Schenley Park Overlook for beautiful views over the city and woodlands.

-Fun fact: Schenley Park is on the National Register of Historic Places as a historic district, so you can enjoy the great outdoors and appreciate Pittsburgh’s history at the same time!
+Fun fact: The area around Schenley Park is on the National Register of Historic Places as a historic district.
+While visiting this wonderful greenspace, you can enjoy the great outdoors and appreciate Pittsburgh’s history at the same time!

 National Aviary